markjprice/cs10dotnet6/docs/code-editors/vs4win.md

 - Mobile development with .NET
 -	.NET desktop development

-4. On the **Individual components** tab, in the .NET section, select the following, as shown in *Figure 1.2*:
+4. On the **Individual components** tab, in the **Code tools** section, select the following, as shown in *Figure 1.2*:
-- .NET 5.0 Runtime
-- .NET WebAssembly build tools

-5. In the **Code tools** section, select the following, as shown in *Figure 1.2*:
 - Class Designer
 - Git for Windows
 - PreEmptive Protection - Dotfuscator

-6. In the **Compilers, build tools, and runtimes** section, select the following, as shown in *Figure 1.2*:
-- .NET Compiler Platform SDK

 ![Selecting workloads and individual components](B17442_01_02_vs2022.png) *Figure 1.2: Selecting workloads and individual components*

-7. Click the **Install** button, and then wait for the installer to acquire the selected software and install it.
+5. Click the **Install** button, and then wait for the installer to acquire the selected software and install it.
-8. When the installation is complete, click **Launch**, as shown in *Figure 1.3*:
+6. When the installation is complete, click **Launch**, as shown in *Figure 1.3*:

 ![Click the Launch button](B17442_01_03_vs2022.png) *Figure 1.3: Click the Launch button*

-9. The first time that you run Visual Studio 2022, you will be prompted to sign in.
+7. The first time that you run Visual Studio 2022, you will be prompted to sign in.
 If you have a Microsoft account, you can use that account.
 If you don't, then register for a new one at the following link: https://signup.live.com/
-10. The first time that you run Visual Studio 2022, you will be prompted to configure your environment.
+8. The first time that you run Visual Studio 2022, you will be prompted to configure your environment.
 For **Development Settings**, choose **Visual C#**.
 For the color theme, I chose **Blue**, but you can choose whatever tickles your fancy.
-11. If you want to customize your keyboard shortcuts, navigate to **Tools** | **Options...**, and then select the **Keyboard** section.
+9. If you want to customize your keyboard shortcuts, navigate to **Tools** | **Options...**, and then select the **Keyboard** section.

 ## Building console apps using Visual Studio 2022